strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 To migrate controllers and services you must move your customized controllers and services to the `./extensions/pluginName/**/*`, delete all the non customized ones and keep only the methods you modified in your customized files·

-For example if you have a `customIndex` action in the `User` controller you only have to create the `./extensions/users-permissions/controllers/User.js` file and keep your `customIndex` action in it.
+For example, if you have a `customIndex` action in the `User` controller you only have to create the `./extensions/users-permissions/controllers/User.js` file and keep your `customIndex` action in it.
 You can delete the rest of the files and methods.

 **Before**